Energy Conservation made fun and easy!

 - A comparison of current electricity usage to your ‘baseline data’, which is how much electricity your school typically uses.
 This comparison shows how much electricity you are saving every day!

 An eGauge is an electricity monitor that shows your school’s electricity use in real-time.
 Schools can turn the lights off and immediately see a drop in electricity usage on a graph.
 It is a tremendous learning tool for students and a great aide for school districts to learn how to reduce their energy use.
 These devices are installed before the competition begins, used to track energy use during the competition, and are permanent property of the school after the competition ends.

-St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools and Poudre School District.
-We have competitions scheduled for 2018 in Douglas County School District and Adams 12.
+St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools, Adams 12 Five Star Schools, Douglas County Schools, and Poudre School District.
+We have a competition scheduled for 2019 in District 70 (Pueblo).

 I am interested in becoming a mentor.
 I am a professional in the energy field.
 How can I become a Mentor?